ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 The ADC is connected to the RPi2 through the Serial Peripheral Interface (SPI) bus.
 SPI is a synchronous serial communication interface specification used for short distance communication, primarily in embedded systems.
 SPI devices communicate in full duplex mode using a master-slave architecture with a single master.
 The master device originates the frame for reading and writing.
 Multiple slave devices are supported through selection with individual slave select (SS) lines.
 SPI is a four-wire serial bus as follows:

-1. SCLK - Serial Clock (output from master).
+ - SCLK - Serial Clock (output from master).
-2. MOSI - Master Output, Slave Input (output from master).
+ - MOSI - Master Output, Slave Input (output from master).
-3. MISO - Master Input, Slave Output (output from slave).
+ - MISO - Master Input, Slave Output (output from slave).
-4. SS - Slave Select (active low, output from master).
+ - SS - Slave Select (active low, output from master).

 We won't go any deeper into SPI or the pin layout of the two ADCs - suffice to say that the ADC is wired up to support the four-channel SPI bus, plus supply voltage and ground.
 The wire connecting the voltage divider to the ADC is the input channel you will read the residual voltage from.

 ## Create a Blank Universal App

-Launch Visual Studio and start a new __Blank App (Universal Windows)__ (found in the _C# -> Windows -> Universal_ node).
+1. Launch Visual Studio and start a new __Blank App (Universal Windows)__ (found in the _C# -> Windows -> Universal_ node).

-Name the application with your alias followed by _-IoTLightSensor_.
+2. Name the application with your alias followed by _-IoTLightSensor_.

 ## Add the Windows IoT Extensions for the UWP
-Once the solution is created, click on the _Project_ menu and select _Add Reference_.
+Once the solution is created...

+ 1. Click on the _Project_ menu and select _Add Reference_.
-In the Reference Manager dialog, expand the _Universal Windows_ node and select _Extensions_.
+ 2. In the Reference Manager dialog, expand the _Universal Windows_ node and select _Extensions_.

-In the list of extensions, check the box next to __Windows IoT Extensions for the UWP__ and click __OK__ (make sure to select the same version number as the OS running on the RPi2).
+ 3. In the list of extensions, __CHECK THE BOX__ next to _Windows IoT Extensions for the UWP_ and click __OK__ (make sure to select the same version number as the OS running on the RPi2).
 It is easy to accidently select the _Windows Mobile Extensions for the UWP_ (which is just below the IoT extensions) - pay close attention and make sure you have added the correct reference.

 ## Add the Microsoft.Azure.Devices.Client NuGet Package
-Once the _Windows IoT Extensions for the UWP_ are added, click on the _Project_ menu and select _Manage NuGet Packages._
+Once the _Windows IoT Extensions for the UWP_ are added...

+1. Click on the _Project_ menu and select _Manage NuGet Packages._
-Use the search field (check the __Include prereleases__ box) to search for __Microsoft.Azure.Devices.Client__.
+2. Use the search field (check the __Include prereleases__ box) to search for __Microsoft.Azure.Devices.Client__.

-Click on the __Install__ button to install the package.
+3. Click on the __Install__ button to install the package.

 <img src="/images/rpi2/rpi2_lab03_AzureNuGet.PNG"/>

 ## Design the App UI
 Open the _MainPage.xaml_ file.
 This is the layout definition for the initial page that loads when the app is run.

-Next you will add a few elements to the page.
+1. Replace the <code>&lt;Grid&gt;...&lt;/Grid&gt;</code> code with the following:

 {% highlight xml %}
 <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">